-- To counter people who use this kind of reasoning, you can explain why it’s fallacious, redirect the discussion back to the original argument, demonstrate the issue with blindly relying on credentials, explain why credentials are not necessary in this case, or demonstrate the issue with defining what constitutes valid credentials.
+- To respond to the credentials fallacy, you can point out the fallacious reasoning, redirect the discussion back to the original argument, show that the source of the original argument has relevant expertise, explain why credentials are not necessary in this case, or show the potential issues with reliance on credentials.

 - To avoid using the credentials fallacy, you should focus on addressing arguments rather than the credentials of those who made them, unless there’s a compelling reason to do otherwise, in which case you should carefully consider the phrasing of your argument to avoid fallacious reasoning, and potentially also explain why credentials are relevant in this case, and why you believe that the person in question lacks them.

 - Keep in mind that not every mention of credentials involves the credentials fallacy, that credentials can be relevant and appropriate to mention in many cases, and that even if an argument involves the credentials fallacy its conclusion might still be true.